Is Business Income Insurance The Same As Business Interruption Insurance?

 Is Business Income Insurance the Same as Business Interruption Insurance?

 Business income insurance and business interruption insurance are two terms that are often used interchangeably in the insurance industry.
-While they are related and serve a similar purpose, there are some key differences between the two.
-In this article, we will explore the definitions and nuances of business income insurance and business interruption insurance to better understand their similarities and distinctions.
+While they are related and serve a similar purpose, the two have some key differences.
+This article will explore the definitions and nuances of business income insurance and business interruption insurance to understand their similarities and distinctions better.

 What is Business Income Insurance?